NIMHD Minority Health and Health Disparities Research Training (MHRT) Program (T37)

 The Minority Health and Health Disparities Research Training (MHRT) Program funded by the National Institutes of Health seeks to increase the number of underrepresented students trained in health disparities research and entering biomedical behavioral health careers.

-MHRT at the University of Michigan School of Public Health works with undergraduate, post baccalaureate, masters, and PhD students to increase knowledge and research health disparities training within the global context focusing on child health, maternal health and global health.
+MHRT at the University of Michigan School of Public Health works with undergraduate, post baccalaureate, masters, PhD, postdoctoral and health professions students to increase knowledge and research health disparities training within the global context focusing on child health, maternal health and global health.

 Program activities consist of: